 Today in History–October 11–the Library of Congress features baseball great Jackie Robinson, who threw out the ceremonial first pitch of the second game of the 1972 World Series game on this day.
 The game also featured a commemoration of the 25th anniversary of breaking the color line, which Jackson did in 1947 when he debuted with the Brooklyn Dodgers.
 He finished that first season as baseball’s Rookie of the Year, batting .297 and leading the National League with 29 stolen bases.
-Learn more about this great baseball player and supporter of civil rights by visiting the Today in History section (also see Today in History April 15), then click the links below to access more primary sources and teaching resources related to Jackie Robinson.
+Learn more about this great baseball player and supporter of civil rights by visiting the Today in History section (also see Today in History April 15), then click the links below to access more secondary sources, primary sources and teaching resources related to Jackie Robinson.

 Jackie Robinson Breaks the Color Barrier from America’s Library